scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

 val d = IrishSetter("Big Red")   // "Big Red is a Dog"
 ```

 This is just a taste of what you can accomplish with traits.
-For more details, see the remainder of these modeling lessons, as well as the Reference documentation.
+For more details, see the remainder of these modeling lessons.